“What is Health?” Festival of Debate 2024 event

 • Medication

-The group sometimes has guest speakers to cover relevant topics, such as Manasi Peters, the Physiotherapy Supervisor at the local Primary Care Network.
-One group was run by 2 Occupational Therapy students on placement with us, who did some art therapy with the group.
-Photos from that session are below:
+The group sometimes also has guest speakers to cover relevant topics, such as Manasi Peters, the Physiotherapy Supervisor at the local Primary Care Network.

 Some recent feedback from group attendees: